University Lecturer Cover Letter

 The main role of a University Lecturer is to teach specific subjects to higher education students in public or private universities or colleges.
 University Lecturers develop lesson plans, manage student portfolios, set assignments, deliver lectures, run seminars, administer exams and grade papers and tests.
-They also conduct research in their chosen area and work to publish articles in relevant academic publications.
+They also research their chosen area and work to publish articles in relevant academic publications.
 In many cases, University Lecturers, unlike those of professors or associate professors, are non-tenured and tenure-ineligible positions.
-University Lecturers must hold at least a master's degree in their field; in some cases, a doctorate is preferred.
+University Lecturers must hold at least a master’s degree in their field; in some cases, a doctorate is preferred.

 In the list below, you will find common abilities and skills that are often required of University Lecturers:

 - Oral and written communication skills